OpenZeppelin/sample-crowdsale-starter/README.md

 # Sample crowdsale starter project

-This is a sample project for getting started with a custom crowdsale contract.
+This is a sample project for getting started with a custom crowdsale contract with [OpenZeppelin](https://openzeppelin.org/).

 The `contracts` folder has a sample crowdsale and token, with explicit points on where to override its behaviour.